and Call for Papers for the

 - Birgit Pepin: Curricular resources and task design in mathematics education

-- Mariam Haspekian: Theoretical perspectives
+- Mariam Haspekian: Theoretical perspectives for research on teaching practices in the digital age

 Proceedings, Publication and Dissemination